 Climate of northeast India

-Northeast India has a very varying climate, and quite diverse too.
+Northeast India has a very varying climate and is quite diverse too.
 One experiences frequent climate changes as a result of the diversity in topography.
-In the month of January, the temperature hovers around 15° C in the plains of Bramhaputra, Tripura, Barak valley and the western part of Mizo hills.
+In the month of January, the temperature hovers around 15° C in the plains of Bramhaputra, Tripura, Barak Valley, and the western part of Mizo hills.
 In the same region, other parts receive a temperature of around 10 °C.

 Keeping these climatic conditions in mind, the best time to visit northeast India is between October and April.
 After the month of April monsoons sets in, thus making it very difficult to travel.
 Mountains and hilly regions can be inaccessible during this time.